 The priority deadlines to fill out the FAFSA for each term is: Fall– July 15, Spring– November 15 and Summer– April 15.
 Some awards have limited funding and early applicants have a better chance of receiving the best package of aid available, if eligible.
 Financial Aid may or may not cover the full amount of tuition/fees/books depending on the student’s eligibility if they are not full time (12 credit hours or more).
 If the student has enough Financial Aid left over, it may cover the late registration fees.
 However, Financial Aid will NOT cover the late application fee.

 Although you may have entered all of your information correctly on your FAFSA, students are randomly selected by the Department of Education for the verification process- a review of the information entered on the FAFSA.
 There are some instances where corrections need to be made or information left out will need to be included.
 If you are selected for verification, you will not receive your federal and need-based aid until verification has been completed.

 Financial Aid is usually awarded for Fall and Spring semesters; however, students attending summer semester may check with the Financial Aid Office in order to determine, if any, amount of Financial Aid will be available to use in the summer term.

 Students who have completed the Financial Aid process receive an electronic copy of their Financial Aid Award Letter via OCtech Connect.
-It can be found through the Student’s menu under the Financial Aid header.
+(It can be found under Self-Service.
+Select Financial Aid, then “Review your Financial Aid Award Letter”)

 Lottery Tuition Assistance does NOT help with fees, books, or supplies.
 Lottery will only apply to eligible students’ accounts if there are no other funds to cover the remaining tuition balance.
 LIFE scholarship students are ineligible to receive Lottery Tuition Assistance.